Phala-Network/phala-docs/confidential-ai/getting-started.md

 {
   "signing_address": "...",
   "nvidia_payload": "...",
-  "dcap_payload": "..."
+  "intel_quote": "..."
 }
 ```

 The `signing_address` is the account address generated inside TEE that will be used to sign the chat response.
 You can go to https://etherscan.io/verifiedSignatures, click Verify Signature, and paste the `signing_address` and message response to verify it.

-`nvidia_payload` and `dcap_payload` are the attestation report from NVIDIA TEE and Intel TEE respectively.
+`nvidia_payload` and `intel_quote` are the attestation report from NVIDIA TEE and Intel TEE respectively.
 You can use them to verify the integrity of the TEE.
+See [Verify the Attestation](./confidential-AI-API.md#verify-the-attestation) for more details.

 ### Chat With Private AI